uptech/engineering/content/blog/keep-a-changelog-without-conflicts/index.md

-Well a few weeks ago [Anthony Castelli][] and [I][] decided it was time to remove this impedance not only for our local workflows but for the development workflow the team.
+Well a few weeks ago [Anthony Castelli][] and [I][] decided it was time to remove this impedance not only for our local workflows but for the development workflow of the team.
 We started out by analyzing the characteristics of the `CHANGELOG.md` approach that we valued and the characteristics that were causing the issues.
 The biggest turned out to be one and the same, the tight coupling of the source code change to the `CHANGELOG.md` entry.
 This tight